Braidfauld: Auchenshuggle

 Braidfauld Street was the terminus of the Number 9 tram, opposite the Auchenshuggle woods.
 Auchenshuggle was a hamlet slightly to the north east, and was part of the Easterhill Estate, which ran down to the River Clyde.
 Easterhill House, erected as a country retreat by Glasgow merchants in the 19th century has been demolished.
 Other farms underlying modern Braidfauld were Braidfauld and Maukinfauld farms and Newbank House (all mentioned on an 1865 map).
-Lilybank is not mentioned on any earlier map and is perhaps a modern fanciful name, modelled on the nearby Newbank.
+Lilybank is not mentioned on any earlier map and is named after the a boiler works already existing there, John Thomson (Wilson Boilers), whose original works were in Lilybank Road, near Eglington Toll.

 Dalbeth

 Beyond the woods is the site of the Dalbeth Estate.
 The estate was primarily a country retreat, but the owners worked the freestone and coal underneath.
 It is even said some local gold was found while, in the shallows of the Clyde large mussel-like bi-valves often provided serviceable pearls.
 Here Thomas Hopkirk established the prize collection of rare plants which became the basis of the Glasgow Botanic Gardens in the West-end.

 Later, in 1850, Dalbeth returned (after 300 years) to the possession of the Roman Catholic Church.
 The Congregation of Our Lady of Charity of the Good Shepherd established a Magdelen Asylum, where unmarried mothers could work out their penitence.
 In 1865, they established a Girls' Reformatory.
 A Boy's Reformatory was established later, slightly further west, in Westthorn Mills.
 A Church designed by Peter Paul Pugin (1851–1904), (brother of E.W.
 Pugin) in typical ornate style, with three naves, was opened in 1902.
 A Polish Education Centre was established during the Second World War, so that soldiers in the Free Polish Army could complete their (Polish) secondary education there (from a newspaper clipping of April 1944).
 It became the Parish Church in 1948 and the Reformatory buildings became the Good Shepherd R.C.
 Primary School.
-The Church and school were closed in 1975 and later demolished, along with the Primary School/ Reformatory Buildings.
+The Church and school were closed in 1975 and in 1996 demolished, along with the Primary School/ Reformatory Buildings.
 The land is now used as an extension to Dalbeth Cemetery.

 Like the other great houses erected by Glasgow merchants, Dalbeth House has disappeared, as has the 19th-century convent, though the administration building of the cemetery may incorporate parts of both.
 The sisters' cemetery is still there, slightly to the side of the much larger St Peter's Cemetery, Dalbeth, which included a Jews' Cemetery in the 19th century.
 There are distinctive Polish and Italian parts of the cemetery, and many locally famous Catholics (including John Wheatley) are buried there.